russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 The Pomodoro Technique is a popular and very easy time management technique.
 The unique thing about this method is that it forces you to take regular breaks.
 You might think that taking breaks is a counterproductive thing to do, but taking time away from your studies actually helps you focus better than trying to push your brain too far all at once.

-To perform the Pomodoro Technique, you simply break your work into intervals, usually a set time of 25 minutes, separated by a five-minute break.
+To perform the Pomodoro Technique, you simply break your work into intervals, usually 25 minutes, separated by a five-minute break.
 Each interval, known as a Pomodoro, keeps your brain fresh and focused.
 After four Pomodoros, take a longer break of about 15-30 minutes to recharge.

-In his bestselling book, 'Stolen Focus: Why You Can’t Pay Attention — and How to Think Deeply Again,' Johann Hari talks about the reasons why we can’t focus, and one of the main issues is tiredness.
-If you don’t take regular breaks, your brain will be overloaded with fatigue.
+In his bestselling book 'Stolen Focus,' Johann Hari discusses why we can't focus, and one of the main reasons is tiredness.
+If you don't take regular breaks, your brain will become fatigued.
 He talks about the vital importance of rest and short breaks.
-By doing so, you’ll notice a world of difference in your ability to take on board new information.
+By doing so, you'll notice a world of difference in your ability to take on board new information.

 "We live in a culture that is constantly amping us up with stress and stimulation."

 Schedule specific blocks of time for different tasks or subjects, allowing you to work in manageable steps.
-This method helps you manage your day more effectively, dedicating set periods for studying, breaks, and other activities.
+This method helps you manage your day more effectively by dedicating set periods to studying, breaks, and other activities.
 It prevents task overrun and keeps you from feeling overwhelmed.

 In his bestselling book, 'Free to Focus,' Michael Hyatt talks about taking a moment to consider which tasks you really need to do and which don't contribute toward your academic goals.
 Cutting out unnecessary tasks and time blocking the ones that matter keeps you focused and allows for more meaningful study sessions.